prathmesh49/RecipeRadar/README.md

 ## Technology Stack

-    RecipeRadar is built using the following technologies:
+    Flavor Fusion is built using the following technologies:

     Front-end: Vue.js
     Back-end: Django